tldraw/tldraw/README.md

 ## Community

 Have questions, comments or feedback?
 [Join our discord](https://discord.gg/rhsyWMUJxd) or [start a discussion](https://github.com/tldraw/tldraw/discussions/new).
-For the latest news and release notes, check out our [Substack](https://tldraw.substack.com/).
+For the latest news and release notes, visit [tldraw.dev](https://tldraw.dev).

 ## Contribution